Qualcomm Secures Antitrust Approvals for NXP Deal -- Update

-BRUSSELS – Qualcomm Inc. on Thursday said it won antitrust approval in the European Union and South Korea for its $39 billion acquisition of NXP Semiconductors NV, agreeing to a package of measures to assuage regulators' competition concerns.
+BRUSSELS – Qualcomm Inc. on Thursday said it won antitrust approval in the European Union and South Korea for its $39 billion acquisition of NXP Semiconductors NV after agreeing to a package of measures to assuage regulators' competition concerns.

 Continue Reading Below

-The approvals move Qualcomm closer to completing its acquisition of Netherlands-based NXP, a deal -- first announced in October 2016 -- that will make it one of the top suppliers of chips used in cars at a time when auto makers are increasingly embracing technology.
+The approvals move Qualcomm closer to completing its acquisition of Netherlands-based NXP, a deal that would make it one of the top suppliers of chips used in cars at a time when auto makers are increasingly embracing digital technology.
+The deal, which was announced in October 2016, won U.S. approval the following April.

-The clearances come as Qualcomm fends off an unsolicited bid from Broadcom Ltd. An enlarged Qualcomm that folds in NXP could make it more challenging for Broadcom to take over the company, given that such a deal would already face intense scrutiny from antitrust regulators around the world.
+The latest clearances come as Qualcomm fends off an unsolicited bid from Broadcom Ltd. An enlarged Qualcomm that folds in NXP could make it more challenging for Broadcom to take over the company, given that that prospect has already stirred speculation about antitrust obstacles.

 "We are pleased that both the European Commission and the Korean Fair Trade Commission have granted authorization of the NXP acquisition, and we are optimistic that China will expeditiously grant its clearance," said Qualcomm Chief Executive Steve Mollenkopf.
 China is the last regulator to review the deal.